alt

 Cranberry Swamp

-Start your day right with brunch in this gluten-free cafe in Whitby’s bustling West Cliff.
+Start your day right with brunch in this gluten-free cafe on Whitby’s bustling West Cliff.
 The house kedgeree pulls in the foodies and feels particularly apt in this fishing town.
-The décor is heart-warmingly retro – think your stylish gran’s front room in the ‘70s.
-Plus, the loos are glittery!
+The décor is heart-warmingly retro – think your stylish gran’s front room in the ‘70s, complete with glittery toilets!

 Find out more